 - Apple Crisp – My husband sneaks apples into my toddler by baking them into an apple crisp.
 The Food Network’s web site is full of great recipes.

 - Smoothies – My toddler and now even my baby girl love love love smoothies.
 I have a couple great recipes in one of my blog entries.
 And the great thing is, you’ll love them too!

 - Local Farmer’s Market – My local farmer’s market has fruit and veggie picking events from their own fields.
 Call your local market to see if they’ll let you do that.
 That way, your child makes an activity out of it.
 They’ll pick their own fruit and be proud of it, so it’ll be fun for them to eat it, too.

-- For the Love of Ice Cream – Your kids love ice cream, but you don’t like the fat.
+- For the Love of Ice Cream – Your kids love ice cream, but you don’t like the fat in them or in yours, so you could visit Oak Lawn’s Best fitness and wellness clinic in Dallas.
 A healthier alternative to it is making gelato.
 Here’s some great recipes.
 And it is absolutely delicious.

 - Layer it up – My toddler loves yogurt.
 I let him watch while I layer strawberries and berries with his favorite yogurt.
 I put the fruit on top, so he has to dig through it to get to the yogurt I even got a yogurt machine from Village-Bakery.com to prepare it everyday.
 Using a clear glass helps too, because your child can see through it and it’s kind of a cool visual for them to see what their spoon is doing as they mix things up.